autonomical1/ObsidianBackup/UTHS Honors Biology Summer Course/Honors Biology A/Unit 1/Lesson 4 - Introduction to Biomolecules.md

 	- monosaccharide

 ## Structure and Function of Biomolecules

 ### Carbohydrates
 - made of C, H, and O
 - shaped like a hexagon
 ![[Pasted image 20230616214408.png]]

-- monomer of carbohydrates is a monosaccharide (single-sugar)
+- monomer of carbohydrates is a **monosaccharide** (single-sugar)
+- other types of sugar - disaccharides
+	- for example, sucrose - combo of glucose and fructose
+- polymer of carbohydrates - **polysaccharide**
+	- usually in the form of starches
+- **Function:** quick form of energy; converted to ATP for use in cells
+- **Sources:** in most foods

+### Lipids
+- in the form of fatr